Silk Engineering: The Silk 700S

 The engine had no water pump, using instead a thermo-syphon cooling system.
 Coolant in the cylinder jackets absorbed engine heat and rose convectively via a rubber tube to the radiator.
 The cooled liquid was denser and sank through another tube to the base of the cylinders.
 (The thermo-syphon system was used in early cars and static engines, but became insufficient as power outputs increased.
 However, the system worked well enough in the Scott engine).

 The final drive chain was fully enclosed, with the upper and lower runs being encased in "telescopic" rubber gaiters.

 The Silk Engineering company was taken over by the Kendal-based Furmanite International Group in 1976 who continued production of the Silk 700S and in 1977 it was upgraded to the 700S Mk2, which Silk called the Sabre.
 Improvements from the Mk 1 included finned cylinder barrels, a redesigned seat, instruments and rear light nacelle.
 Porting and timing revisions plus a higher compression boosted power to a more respectable 48 hp, but the price continued to rise.
 In 1978 the 100th Silk motorcycle was produced and production continued until December 1979 when Silk realised they were losing £200 with every motorcycle sold.

 Silk 500

 The last Silk motorcycle ever built was Clive Worrall's 500 cc model based on a prototype that was never produced.
 It was used as a competition prize for Classic Bike magazine.

 Silk 350

-The Silk 350 was a two-stroke Trials prototype that was developed but never made it into production.
+The Silk 350 was a two-stroke Trials prototype that was developed but never produced commercially.